 While important, this exercise should be fairing quick to complete.
 You may want to determine revenue, gross margins, market segment revenue, new customers, key expansion targets, geographical expansion, etc., but not in too much detail.

-But more important than long-term is working on the next year.
+But more important than the long-term is working on the next year.

 For our imaginary automotive company, hiring a new chief marketing officer or increasing our sales force from 9 to 14 might top the list.
 All of these are specific new goals you intend to accomplish in the upcoming year.